Grove

 Customer-controlled deletion.

 You own your data.
-On request, we delete Customer Data and purge it from primary stores within 30 days, and from backup tier within 90 days — with written confirmation when complete.
+On request, we delete Customer Data from primary stores and then from backups, and confirm in writing when complete.

 03 Controls